Eric Teed

 He was the Honorary Consul of Denmark in New Brunswick and was appointed a Knight of the Order of Dannebrog and awarded a Knight's Cross (member) of the Order of the Dannebrog for his many years service.
 Teed also served with the New Brunswick Scottish Regiment, attaining the rank of captain and received a Canadian Forces decoration of a "CD" for twelve years of service.
 Eric was a Freemason and a Past Master of Albion Lodge, and was an Honorary Member of the Bricklayers, Masons and Plasterers International Union.

 He is the author of Canada's First City (1963) and Handbook for Commissioner of Oaths (1964).

 In 1987, he was made an Officer of the Order of Canada for his years of community service and was awarded the Queen's Silver Jubilee Medal in 1977 and the Queen's 50th Jubilee Medal in 1992.
 Eric also received the Canada 125 medal as well as the Canadian Citation for Citizenship in 1994.
-Teed self-described as passionate about helping new Canadians and immigrants to Canada, Teed served as the past national president of the Canadian Citizenship Federation and received its Citizenship Merit Award.
+Teed self-described as passionate about helping new Canadians and immigrants to Canada, Teed served as the past national president of the and received its Citizenship Merit Award.

 His opinion, knowledge and expertise were sought concerning human rights and civil liberties.
 Involved in numerous organizations, he served as president of the Saint John Charter Rights and Civil Liberties Association, president of the John Howard Society of New Brunswick (Saint John Branch), founding member of the Elizabeth Fry Society, Secretary of the NB Human Rights Association, president of the Multicultural Association of Saint John, and Honorary Counsel for the NB Anti-Poverty Association.